Private student loans and the alternatives

-If this is the case for you, you can next look into other extra Student Finance options, like grants, bursaries and scholarships.
+If this is the case, you can look into extra Student Finance options, like grants, bursaries and scholarships.

-And, you'd be surprised by how niche some scholarships, bursaries and grants are.
-For example, you could get a grant for being vegetarian, a bursary for having the surname 'Graham' or even a scholarship for being talented at e-sports.
+You may also be surprised by how niche some other scholarships, bursaries and grants are.
+For example, you could get a grant for being vegetarian, a bursary for having the surname 'Graham' and a scholarship for being talented at e-sports.

-If your parents are in a situation where they're happy and able to support you financially at uni, it's far less risky to receive zero-interest funding from the bank of mum and dad, than it is to take out a high-interest private loan.
+You may be in a position where your parents are happy and able to support you financially at uni.
+Getting zero-interest funding from the bank of mum and dad is far less risky than taking out a high-interest private loan.

 To see how much the government expects your parents to give you, check out our parental contributions calculator.

 Got some spare time at uni between contact hours?
-Having a part-time job that fits around your studies can make a massive difference.
+Having a part-time job that fits around your studies can make a big difference.

-It's one of the most common ways that students fund their living costs, with 67% working part-time.
-While they're not for everyone, depending a lot on your degree and uni hours, a flexible job can be a great way of making money, while also boosting your CV.
+It's one of the most common ways that our surveyed students fund their living costs, with 56% working part-time.
+While they're not for everyone, a flexible job can be a great way of making money, while also boosting your CV.

-For a lot of students, this can involve working shifts in shops, restaurants and pubs, but there's also a huge range of other work options open to you.
+For a lot of students, a part-time job involves working shifts in shops, restaurants and pubs.
+However, there are also a number of other types of jobs you could apply for, too.

-One of the best perks of having a student bank account is that you can arrange a 0% overdraft.
-This essentially means that you can borrow money from the bank, without having to pay any interest on it.
+One of the best perks of having a student bank account is the 0% interest overdraft.
+This essentially means that you can borrow money from the bank, without having to pay any interest.

-If you're in the position where you feel like you need to borrow money to cover uni living costs, we'd urge you to get a 0% overdraft from the bank first, with as high a maximum limit as you can.
+If you're in a position where you feel like you need to borrow money to cover uni living costs, you could consider getting a fee- and interest-free overdraft from the bank first.
+The limits can be as high as £3,000.

-Choosing this route rather than borrowing from private loan companies, like Future Finance, gives you an emergency fund to help you get through to your next loan instalment, without added interest.
+Choosing this route rather than borrowing from private student loan companies could work out much cheaper.
+It gives you an emergency fund to help you get through to your next loan instalment without added interest.

 Sell unwanted belongings online

-If you're looking for quick ways to make money, try rummaging through your belongings to see if there's anything you'd be happy to part with.
+If you're looking for quick ways to make money, see if there's anything you could sell.

-Along with the other suggestions on this list, selling your unwanted things can help you avoid taking out a private loan unnecessarily.
+Along with the other suggestions on this list, selling your unwanted belongings can help you avoid taking out a private loan.

-It's super easy to make money selling things online – this can be anything from old CDs, DVDs and games, to old toilet roll.
-If you think something could have a purpose to someone, somewhere, stick it on eBay.
+It's really easy to make money selling things online.
+It can be anything from old CDs, DVDs and games, to empty toilet rolls.

-You could also try raiding your wardrobe for clothes you no longer wear and sell them on sites like Depop.
+You could also look through your wardrobe for clothes you no longer wear.
+There are lots of places to sell them – sites like Depop, for example.

 Student credit cards (repaying the balance every month)

-When used carefully, with the balance cleared before the deadline each month, student credit cards can help you get by in the last few weeks before the next instalment of your Student Loan.
+Credit cards should always be used carefully.
+This means that you should clear the balance before the deadline each month to avoid interest.
+However, they can really help you get by before the next instalment of your Student Loan.

-If you're not confident you'll be able to pay off the balance in time, don't use them – try getting an extension on your zero-interest overdraft instead.
-But, when you're unable to dip any further into your overdraft, and you're sure you'll be able to repay the money in time, a student credit card can be a good option.
+If you're not confident you'll be able to pay off the balance in time, don't use them.
+Instead, try getting an extension on your interest-free overdraft.
+But, when your overdraft is maxed out already, and you're sure you'll be able to repay the money in time, a student credit card can be a good option.

 Credit union loans

 Tried all of the above and still struggling for money?
-Before heading to a private loan company like Future Finance, you could consider taking out a loan from a credit union.
+Before heading to a private student loan company, you could consider taking out a loan from a credit union.

-Credit unions are non-profit organisations which are set up by communities, and they're intended to help people avoid private loans when they're in need of money.
+Credit unions are non-profit organisations that are set up by communities.
+They're intended to help people avoid private loans when they're in need of money.

-They generally have much lower interest rates than private loans, so it's worth seeing if you can find one which suits you and has reasonable rates, before heading to commercial lenders.
+They generally have much lower interest rates than private loans.
+That's why it's worth seeing if you can find one that suits you and has reasonable rates first.

-And, if you're unsure where to look, you can head to this website to find credit unions to apply for.
+If you're unsure where to look, you can head to the Find Your Credit Union site.

 Crowdfund your degree

-While this is by no means the easiest suggestion on the list, it's still worth considering the option of crowdfunding your degree.
+This is by no means the easiest suggestion on the list.
+However, it's still worth considering the option of crowdfunding your degree.

 We've heard some great success stories about students who have done this.
-It'll take some time and effort to set up the best possible online crowdfund page, and you'll need to work hard to get the word out there about your campaign on social media.
+It'll take some time and effort to set up the best possible online crowdfund page.
+Plus, you'll need to work hard to get the word out there about your campaign on social media.
 But, if this method works, it really works.

-And, if you can run a successful crowdfunding campaign for your degree, this not only means you can avoid private student loans, but it would also massively boost your CV, showing that you have some impressive skills and dedication.
+If you can run a successful crowdfunding campaign for your degree, this not only means you can avoid private student loans, but it would also massively boost your CV.
+It shows that you have some impressive skills and dedication.

 Take a year out to save money

-While we completely get that you might want to crack straight on with your studies, we'd suggest at least having a think about whether a gap year before or during your degree could be worth it.
+We completely get that you might want to crack on with your studies.
+However, we'd suggest at least having a think about whether a gap year before or during your degree could be worth it.

 It might seem like a drastic step, but taking a year out to work and save money can make a massive difference to your finances.
-And, if you take the year out now to earn the cash you need, instead of borrowing money from lenders like Future Finance, it could save you making private-loan repayments for years ahead.
+If you take the year out instead of borrowing money from lenders, it could save you from making private loan repayments for years ahead.

 This is definitely not a decision to rush into.
-Before deciding whether this is the right step for you, talk to your university about it as they may be able to offer you hardship funds or other support to help you avoid taking a year out – which brings us onto our next point.
+Before deciding whether this is the right step for you, talk to your university about it.
+They may be able to offer you hardship funds or other support to help you avoid taking a year out.
+Which brings us to our next point...

 Discuss your options with university student support